armory/docs/content/en/docs/Overview/demo/install-demo.md

 Provision an instance that meets the minimum requirements outlined previously.

-You can do this through the AWS Console or the AWS CLI.
-For the AWS CLI, use a c
+You can do this through the AWS Console or the AWS CLI:

 ```bash
 aws ec2 run-instances --image-id `ami-<xxxxxxxx>` --count 1 --instance-type t3.xlarge --key-name `<MyKeyPair>`